ChrisMuir/generatr/README.md

 generatr
 ========

 This package is an attempt at an implementation of a "Pythonesque" generator data type and methods.
-It didn't work out 100% ... there's no magic `yield` method :( ... but I figured I'd share it anyways, incase anyone might find it useful.
+It didn't work out 100% ... there's no magic `yield` method :( ... but I figured I'd share it anyways, in case anyone might find it useful.

 See [here](https://wiki.python.org/moin/Generators) for more information on Python generators.